 A divided France

-The campaign has divided France and become a referendum on the government's economic record as well as the future of Europe.
+The campaign over the constitution divided France and became a referendum on the government's economic record as well as the future of Europe.

-Backers contend the constitution, which EU leaders signed last October, will strengthen Europe and France, make EU operations more efficient and let Europe speak with one voice on global issues.
+Backers said the constitution, which EU leaders signed last October, would strengthen Europe and France, make EU operations more efficient and let Europe speak with one voice on global issues.

-Opponents worry about losing national identity and sovereignty, and the influx of cheap labor -- just as France struggles to reduce high unemployment.
+Opponents worried about losing national identity and sovereignty, and the influx of cheap labor -- just as France struggles to reduce high unemployment.

-The Associated Press reports that the treaty did leave open the possibility for another vote to be held, if at least one nation "encountered difficulties" in getting approval.
+The treaty left open the possibility for another vote to be held if at least one nation "encountered difficulties" in getting approval, The Associated Press reported.

-The treaty was drawn up by a 200-person panel of parliamentarians headed by Valery Giscard d'Estaing, who said countries that reject the constitution will be asked to vote again.
+The treaty was drawn up by a 200-person panel of parliamentarians headed by former French President Valery Giscard d'Estaing, who said countries that reject the constitution will be asked to vote again.